Data Centers in South Korea

 Natural Disaster Risk

-South Korea has a very low overall natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-While certain weather events are a consideration, the country's infrastructure is built to withstand them.
+South Korea has a very low overall risk profile for natural disasters, with an INFORM Risk score of 2.1 out of 10 (as of September 2025).
+While the aggregate risk is minimal, facility designs account for specific regional hazards.

-- Tsunami: A risk primarily for coastal facilities, though the likelihood of a major event is lower than in other parts of the region.
+- Tsunami: As a peninsula, coastal areas have some tsunami risk, though it is lower than in other parts of the region.
+Data centers are typically located inland.